 ABOUT THE BOND

-The Sinton ISD Board of Trustees voted unanimously Monday, February 10, 2020 to call a bond election as proposed by the district's Facilities Planning Committee.
-The election will take place on November 3, 2020.
+In February, the Board of Trustees unanimously voted to call a bond election for May 2, 2020.
+Due to COVID, the election was postponed and will now take place November 3, 2020.

 The approved package totaling $111,060,000 will have no tax rate increase and will provide district-wide campus improvements with a majority of funds designated for construction of a new high school.
 The ballot will consist of two propositions.